chloeyu17/movie-soundtrack-generator/README.md

 * Additionally, integrating multiple music APIs, such as Spotify or Youtube, would allow the user to select their preferred streaming service as well as catching the aforementioned edgecases.

+* It could also be interesting to try loading the audio into the page using the HTML audio element instead of opening a new tab in the browser.

 * Ideally, we would allow users to create an account so that they can access past searches from their account on different devices.

 * Finally, creating a backend framework and mobile application would allow for increased user accessibility and ease of use on different devices.